MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#alignment">:open_file_folder: [<b><i>Full List of Alignment</i></b>]</a>.

+- HarmBench: A Standardized Evaluation Framework for Automated Red Teaming and Robust Refusal. [[paper]](https://arxiv.org/abs/2402.04249)
+  - Mantas Mazeika, Long Phan, Xuwang Yin, Andy Zou, Zifan Wang, Norman Mu, Elham Sakhaee, Nathaniel Li, Steven Basart, Bo Li, David Forsyth, Dan Hendrycks.
+  - Key Word: Red Teaming; Large Language Model; Benchmark.
+  - <details><summary>Digest</summary> The paper introduces HarmBench, a standardized evaluation framework for automated red teaming designed to enhance the security of large language models (LLMs) by identifying and mitigating risks associated with their malicious use.
+The framework addresses the lack of rigorous assessment criteria in the field by incorporating several previously overlooked properties into its design.
+Using HarmBench, the authors perform a comprehensive comparison of 18 red teaming methods against 33 LLMs and their defenses, uncovering new insights.
+Additionally, they present a highly efficient adversarial training method that significantly improves LLM robustness against a broad spectrum of attacks.
+The paper highlights the utility of HarmBench in facilitating the simultaneous development of attacks and defenses, with the framework being made available as an open-source resource.

 - WARM: On the Benefits of Weight Averaged Reward Models. [[paper]](https://arxiv.org/abs/2401.12187)
   - Alexandre Ramé, Nino Vieillard, Léonard Hussenot, Robert Dadashi, Geoffrey Cideron, Olivier Bachem, Johan Ferret.
   - Key Word: Alignment; RLHF; Reward Modeling; Model Merging.